Swirled Nutella Blondies

 • 1 Mixer optional

-• 1 9 inch square baking pan
+• 1 8 inch or 9 inch square baking pan

 Ingredients